From an interior designers perspective I have always personally found hallway radiator covers ugly. There I said it.

 This stunning mirrored radiator cover features vertical mirror strips for verticality in the space.
 It adds a stunning focal piece and the perfect shelf on top to style.

 This modern radiator cover is one of the most common and affordable options on the market.
-This no-nonsense radiator cover could be painted to match your interior colour scheme.
+This no-nonsense radiator cover could be used to match your colour scheme.

 This clever radiator cover looks like a beautiful wooden piece of furniture, you’d never know a radiator was hiding behind this.